RadicalFx/documentation/docs/README.md

 version         - pre-release version
 ```

 Check the [Release pages](https://github.com/RadicalFx/radical/releases) for the version history of all the Radical's packages.
+And the [Radical.Windows release pages](https://github.com/RadicalFx/radical.windows/releases) for Radical.Windows releases.

 ## Samples